-Performance in this group requires a high level of commitment because the repertoire demands outside practice in addition to the regular rehearsals and some of the responsibilities ( dress rehearsals and concerts) can be outside of the regular rehearsal schedule.
+Performance in this group requires a full commitment because the repertoire demands individual practice in addition to the regular groups rehearsals; some of the performance responsibilities (i.e. dress rehearsals and concerts) are held outside of the regular class meeting pattern.

-Orchestral literature requires high level solo wind players since they are usually one person on a part and this also means that there are limited wind slots.
-These slots will be given to only the highest level performers.
-Accordingly, in order to give as many high level wind players the opportunity to perform in this ensemble, players will rotate between Symphonic Winds MUEN 383 (which rehearses at the same time) and Orchestra.
-This will require these performers to register for both courses (MUEN 385 and MUEN 383) for either 0.0, 0.5, or 1.0 credits.
-There is a special second section of Orchestra for wind and percussion players to enroll in so that there is no “class conflict” in SIS.
-This will all be explained in the audition.
+Orchestral literature requires excellent solo wind players since this instrumentation is usually one person on a part.
+This also means that there is limited wind chairs available.
+These parts will be given to only the highest level performers.
+Accordingly, in order to give as many wind players the opportunity to perform in this ensemble as possible, students will rotate between Symphonic Winds (which rehearses at the same time) and Symphony Orchestra.
+This will require these performers to register for both courses (MUEN 385 and MUEN 383) for either 0.00, 0.5, or 1.00 credits.
+There is a special section of Symphony Orchestra for wind and percussion players to enroll in so that there is no “class conflict” in SIS.
+See registration section below.

 Similarly, the string section is also very competitive and in order to maintain the highest quality performance of this kind of orchestral literature, the string section must not get to large and remain balances so as to maintain section clarity.
 As a result, we have strict enrollment quotas per section so most first-year students will be assigned to the Case Camerata Chamber Orchestra (MUEN 386 ) until slots are available.

 - All orchestral ensembles require an audition once per year.
 You may audition in the fall even if you don’t plan on enrolling until the spring.
 Or you may choose to audition in the spring if that is easier.
 Auditions for the spring will be accepted by Video and must be submitted by January 15, 2021.